 File a Complaint

 To initiate a complaint against a midwife, please provide the following information in a written or recorded form, such as a letter, or audio or video recording:

-- Your mailing address, email and phone number
+- Your full name, mailing address, email, and phone number

 - Name(s) of midwife/midwives you are complaining about